 Instead of tomato, you may add a teaspoon of lemon juice or amchur powder(dry mango powder) just before switching off the flame.

 This is perfect for roti, rice, biryani, poori, or for chapathi.

 And for almost all the main dishes South India.

-If you're planning to serve this South Indian potato kurma for the party, then add 2 tbsp of fresh cream before serving.
+If you're planning to serve this South Indian potato kurma for the party, then add 2 tablespoon of fresh cream before serving.
 This makes it creamier and richer.

 You may add green peas, cauliflower, carrot, etc., along with the potato.